 Retailers and brands are seeking out UL GREENGUARD Certified products to appeal to health- and environment-conscious consumers and gain market share — not only in the U.S. but globally.

 As a global safety science leader, UL Solutions applies our recognized expertise in IAQ by empowering retailers and product manufacturers to demonstrate that their products have low chemical emissions.
 This helps them gain a competitive advantage by showing their commitment to health and sustainability.

-All about emissions
+All about VOC emissions

 Other items, such as electronics, stay in the chamber for only a day.
-“Electronics have some emissions before plug-in,” Steady says, “but they get hot as they operate.
+“Electronics have some emissions before plug-in,” Steady said, “but they get hot as they operate.
 That heat generates the emissions, so we measure as they heat up.”

-From start to finish, the certification process takes about one to six months, depending on the complexity of the product, says Steady.
+From start to finish, the certification process takes about one to six months, depending on the complexity of the product, explained Steady.
 Thousands of products a year go through some sort of testing.
-And once an item has GREENGUARD Certification, a new version of that item is retested each year.
+And once an item has UL GREENGUARD Certification, a new version of that item is retested each year.

 “Kids are more susceptible to indoor air quality problems.
 They breathe more per body weight, so they get a bigger dose of whatever’s in the air.”

 How can consumers identify your UL GREENGUARD Certified products?

 When a product or packaging displays a UL GREENGUARD Certification Mark, it indicates that the product has been tested and evaluated to meet stringent chemical emissions limits.